Le00nn/RandomSpawn/README.md

 ### Releases
 - 1.0.0 ~ Randomly spawns players
 - 1.1.0 ~ Ability to reload configuration (config.yml) via a command (see below)
+- 1.2.0 ~ Sets spawn range in the configuration file (config.yml) via a command (see below)

 ### Commands
+All commands requires the player to be a server operator.

 - **/rs reload** ~ Reload the config.yml file with any changes you've made.
+[Added in 1.1.0]
+- **/rs set** ~ Sets spawn points in the config.yml file.
+[Added in 1.2.0]

+#### Usage example:

+/rs set a -100 -100

+/rs set b 100 100

+This example will set the range of spawning between x -100 and 100 and z -100 and 100.

 ### Features and future plans
 - [x] Teleporting to random location
 - [x] Simple config file to use
 - [x] Reloading the config file via command [Added in 1.1.0]
-- [ ] Commands to configure the spawn area
+- [x] Commands to configure the spawn area
 - [ ] Blacklist/Whitelist of what blocks you can spawn or not spawn on